nojronatron/nojronatron.github.io/code401-files/class-notes-week1.md

 ## Setting Up A New Java Project

 1. Go to the directory and mkdir the project directory you want to do.
-1. Git Pull.
-1. gradle init
-1. Difference between an App and a Library?
-Apps have Main (an 'entry point').
+1. `gradle init` and respond to questions e.g. library, java, groovy, new APIs, JUnit Jupiter.
 1. Check that correct SDK is selected (apply it) and then do a BUILD.
 1. Check if settings.gradle is in the root

+*Note*: Difference between an App and a Library?
+Apps have Main (an 'entry point').

 *Note*: Sometimes the project directory must be removed and gradle init run again.